This post may contain affiliate links. Please see my full disclosure policy for more details.

 Get A Financial Life: Personal Finance In Your Twenties and Thirties

-This is the book I am currently reading.
-It is fairly easy to digest as it doesn’t use overly complicated financial jargon.
+This book is fairly easy to digest as it doesn’t use overly complicated financial jargon.

 One of the reasons that I love and recommend this book is because it gives you a guideline to follow in almost every part of your financial life.
 It tackles credit card debt, student loans, health insurance, savings plans for retirement, and even bits on the stock market.